flpeters/osnapi/README.md

 The docs for this Project are available at: (insert link here)

+An example of a project using this api is: https://github.com/flamestro/serverless_opensense_dwd_importer
+In that project we implement a data importer that downloads data from https://www.dwd.de/ and pushes that data to opensense.

 ## Install

 To use this module in your project, you have multiple options.
 The easiest is to install it using the `pip` packetmanager: